Benefits Eligibility and Dependent Information

 Disabled Dependent Child Eligibility

-The disability certification will be completed by the medical insurance carrier and communicated to the Penn State Employee Benefits for applicable coverage.
+Once a disability certification is completed by the insurance carrier, communication will be provided to Penn State Employee Benefits for applicable coverage.

 The newborn child of a covered employee will be covered immediately from birth for the first 31 days if (1) the employee was covered under the Plan on the child's date of birth, and (2) the newborn meets the definition of eligible dependent.
 Notice to the Plan Administrator does not add the newborn to the employee's medical or dental plan.
 In order for the newborn to have coverage beyond the first 31 days, the employee must add the dependent to existing coverage via the WorkLion within 31 days after the child's birth (even if the employee is currently enrolled in Family or Employee/Child coverage).